hmcts/div-respondent-frontend/README.md

 ###Uses
-* When you want to locally test the feature you are developing
+* When you want to locally test the feature(s) you are developing
-* Helps with IDAM limitations or VPN, you can test hash out features locally and have quick feedback it all holds together
+* Helps with IDAM limitations or VPN, you can test and hash out features locally and have quick feedback it all holds together
-* Some features require the case to have done through many stages, PFE, DN, CCD then back to RFE, which these mocks you can prepare your session data in expected state and carry on development*
+* Some features require the case to have done through many stages, PFE, DN, CCD then back to RFE, which these mocking, you can prepare your session data in expected state and carry on development
-* Can serve as a template, source of flaws when write proper functional tests which runs in the CI environment
+* Can serve as a template, source code or examples of flows tha should work when writing proper functional tests which runs in the CI environment

+All tests of this nature are tag as `@mock`

+⚠️ Locally mock tests are just one other tool in your tool box.
+You must make sure unit tests are written for all functions, modules and pages you add as you develop.
+These also run on the CI environment, you can also run unit test as described in the `Testing` section above

+###Functional Test 🧗🏽‍♀️
+To write your functional or e2e test, place your `Features` and `Scenarios` in the `e2e` folder in `/test/e2e` All tests of these nature are tagged with `@functional` for clarity and they are part of the CI build pipeline.
+They **will run** when you check in.

+Please read above in the `Running tests locally against a PR/AAT` section on how to set this up if you want to run from your local machine but point to AAT or your PR.
+You will need VPN access for this to work.

 ## Licensing
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.